 Some of the world’s biggest music stars are gearing up to play a festival with a difference, the difference being that several sites across London will represent a ‘continent’, with ticket-holders free to travel between them to enjoy a wide cross-section of global music.

-Entitled the 'River of Music', the BT-sponsored festival will give both locals and those staying in central London hotels the chance to explore some lesser-seen parts of the capital while also taking in a wide variety of contemporary acts.
+Entitled the ‘River of Music’, the BT-sponsored festival will give both locals and those staying in Luxury Hotels London the chance to explore some lesser-seen parts of the capital while also taking in a wide variety of contemporary acts.

 For instance, just across the river from trendy Chelsea, Battersea Park will represent Asia, with the likes of Clubby’s In Fusion project joining the contemporary classical ensemble the Kronos Quartet in getting the crowds in the mood for the upcoming sporting celebrations.

 Meanwhile, in the east of the city, the Docklands area will serve as Africa, with the likes of Nigeria’s King Sunny Ade and Congo’s Staff Benda Bilili performing and at the Tower of London, the Americas will be represented by bands such as Scissors Sisters and Wynton Marsalis.

 Also, right in the heart of the world-famous West End, European acts including Eliza Carthy, Phamtom Limb and the All Russian Big Band will play to the crowds in Trafalgar Square and Somerset House, while over in Greenwich, the Oceania Stage will see contemporary pop and classical acts perform against the backdrop of the historic Old Royal Naval College.